swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 Besides the fact that the code has a re-usable component, an other advantage (at least in my opinion) is easier to read.

+For a lot of datasets this solution will work well enough.
+For really big datasets a solution with the [MapReduce][8] library would probably give a better solution.
+It's a more havyweight approach, yet more scalable.

 ## Task 4: Add a Task